threefoldtech/TF_Grid_3.12/src/3.50/staking_program.md

 ### Remark on Staking and Grid Revenues

-As we will see with the following examples, staking ROI increases as the TFGrid utilization revenues increase.
+As we will see with the following examples, staking APR increases as the TFGrid utilization revenues increase.
 This is by design with the staking program.

 The whole idea behind this is that every staker in the TF Ecosystem will benefit when utilization increases on the TFGrid.
 This will have the effect of uniting every ThreeFolders with the common goal of expanding the TFGrid in utilization.